 The second cornerstone – “Small Government” – could also lead to the next economic crisis.
 We all understand the impact of light-touch regulation on banking but the negative impacts of outsourcing are just beginning to bite.
 PFI costs Scottish councils a billion a year and ironically Labour (who championed PFI in government) now talk about nationalising them – but that can cost more than maintaining them in many cases.
 Massive outsourcing companies like Carillion, Serco, Capita and Interserve grew out of the outsourcing boom, winning massive Government contracts at ultra low margins and squeezing costs.
 Those companies swapped margin for turnover and long-term contracts and so had to keep growing and winning more and more government work to pay the bills, wages and make returns to shareholders.

 However, with austerity, the budget squeeze means that the outsourcing companies are unable to win enough new contracts to refinance their massive contracted outgoings.
-We have a phrase for that – we call it a Ponzi scheme, and Carillion is the first warning sign of what might become a new financial crises.
+We have a phrase for that – we call it a Ponzi scheme and Carillion is the first warning sign of what might become a new financial crisis.

 Fourthly and finally, “Globalisation” – intrinsically linked to the outsourcing of manufacturing to developing (low wage) nations, but also more positively to understanding the interconnectivity and interdependence of national economies and the benefits of economic regional specialisation.
+Globalisation increases global buisness travel and the single biggest risk to the economy and wellbeing is a flu pandemic or worse a SARS or Swine Flu pandemic which would cripple the economy in ways people can’t currently imagine.
 As the other cornerstones crumble, globalisation has as well, due to increased protectionism in America and Brexit, which has been driven by a false belief that if partnering with other nations to boost international trade is the cause of the problem not part of the solution, so we should go back to attempting to dominate world trade.
 However, anyone with a basic understanding of global trade can see that if you are not part of a trading bloc you can’t dominate trade.
 So the UK is leaving the trading bloc that was specifically built to cover up the growing failings of developed western European economies like the UK’s.